JiayouQin/H-Splitter/README.md

 # H-Splitter: Anomaly Detection for Enhanced Navigation
+H-Splitter is a method proposed by Hao Wang(Clemson) in 2024 to simplify the complexity of visual information.
 See our another project for the practical implementation and testing:
 <a href="https://github.com/AIS-Clemson/VisionGPT" target="_blank">AIS-Clemson/VisionGPT</a>